Ion Marin: Career

 In May 1987 Marin conducted Berg's Wozzeck at the Vienna State Opera and was hired by Claudio Abbado as his assistant conductor.
 In February 1988 he made his official debut with Maria Stuarda (Gruberova, Baltsa, Araiza) and became resident conductor under Abbado's tenure as music director.

 Until 1991 he conducted at the Vienna State Opera a large repertoire from Mozart to Alban Berg.

-In Vienna he collaborated with the some of the world's greatest singers: Luciano Pavarotti (Un ballo in maschera), José Carreras (Carmen), Thomas Hampson, Gundula Janowitz, Hermann Prey (Le nozze di Figaro), Ruggero Raimondi, Agnes Baltsa (L'italiana in Algeri), Hildegard Behrens (Wozzeck), Éva Marton (Elektra), Giuseppe Taddei (L'elisir d'amore).
+In Vienna he collaborated with some of the world's greatest singers: Luciano Pavarotti (Un ballo in maschera), José Carreras (Carmen), Thomas Hampson, Gundula Janowitz, Hermann Prey (Le nozze di Figaro), Ruggero Raimondi, Agnes Baltsa (L'italiana in Algeri), Hildegard Behrens (Wozzeck), Éva Marton (Elektra), Giuseppe Taddei (L'elisir d'amore).

 In 1988 he received the Austrian citizenship by presidential decree, for special contribution to the Republic of Austria.

 He was awarded the title of Commander of the Order of Merit by the President of Romania in 2019.

 Starting with the academic year 2020/2021, Ion Marin has been appointed as Endowed Professor of the Claudio Abbado Chair for conducting by the Mozarteum University in Salzburg.
-He is also the Artistic Director of the University’s symphonic activities.
+He is also the Artistic Director of the University's symphonic activities.

 In January 2021, Ion Marin was awarded by the French Government the title of Chevalier des Arts et des Lettres.